toshazed/addressbase-data/README.md

 ### Downloading

-Use make to download the AddressBase CSV files in the `cache/AddressBase` directory:
+Use make to download the AddressBase CSV files in the `cache/AddressBase` directory, if you have an old download then remove `cache/AddressBase` first:

+    $ rm -rf ./cache/AddressBase
     $ make download

 ### Building